cobyeastwood/blue-bot/README.md

 ### How To Get Started
 Root file main.go contains the general structure and configuration for this project.

-1. Yahoo Finance custom stock screener endpoint can be attached on line [line 16](https://github.com/cobyeastwood/BlueBot/blob/master/main.go#L16).
+1. Custom Yahoo Finance stock screener endpoint can be attached on line [line 16](https://github.com/cobyeastwood/BlueBot/blob/master/main.go#L16).

 	<br/>